 Always avoid harsh chemical cleaning products and bleaches that contain scouring materials as they can scratch the exterior finish.

 - Seal the Sous Vide Bags Properly – Always use high-quality bags.
-Don’t overfill them and make sure they are sealed properly.
-A burst bag ends up in brown water and potentially spoiled food.
+Don’t overfill them and make sure they seal properly.
+A burst bag ends up in brown water and spoiled food.

-- Stubborn Descaling – In cases where vinegar hasn’t removed mineral build-up, a commercially available descaler like CLR Remove (Calcium, Lime, and Rust Remover) can be used in its place.
+- Stubborn Descaling – In cases where vinegar doesn’t remove mineral build-up, a heavily diluted commercially available descaler like CLR Remove (Calcium, Lime, and Rust Remover) can be put to use.

 If you’re looking to clean and reuse sous vide bags, check out the article.

-Yes, you should clean your sous vide.
+Yes, you should clean your sous vide equipment.
 This helps to prolong the life of the sous vide cooker and keeps it hygienic.
 Removing mineral build-up keeps it running accurately and efficiently.

-In models where the sous vide coils are accessible, they can easily be cleaned with a toothbrush and mild soapy water.
-Always be careful that the immersion circulator heating coil and other internal components are not damaged when cleaning.
+To clean sous vide coils, use a toothbrush and mild soapy water.
+Be careful not to damage the immersion circulator heating coil and other internal components.

 Anova sous vide machines are easy to clean.
-The Anova Pro sous vide precision cooker can be cleaned with a damp cloth.
-For a deeper clean, the internal components can be accessed and gently wiped with a soft cloth.
-A toothbrush can be used for awkward corners.
-Always use a gentle cleaning agent like dishwasher detergent.
+The Anova Pro sous vide precision cooker cleans simply with a damp cloth.
+For a deeper clean, you can access the internal components by twisting the shaft.
+Gently wipe the internal components with a soft cloth.
+For awkward corners, use a toothbrush.
+If needed, you can use a gentle cleaning agent like dish soap.

 Before using descaling solution, I would recommend first using an equal parts solution of white vinegar and water to remove mineral deposits.
 If the vinegar water solution doesn’t remove the mineral deposits, try descaling solution.

 No, you can’t put the Breville Joule in a dishwasher.
-The electronics that are contained in the head of the unit will be seriously damaged, probably beyond repair.
-For the same reason, you should never rinse or submerge the head in water.
+The electronics in the head of the unit will be incur serious damage, probably beyond repair.
+Similarly, never rinse or submerge the head in water.